Born: Oct. 21, 1859 in Rochester, New York

 Died: Sept.
 26, 1928

 Stilwell next became a commercial traveler for Travelers' Insurance Co. of Hartford, Connecticut.
-While there, he invented a coupon annuity life-insurance policy which was adopted by the Penn Mutual and Travelers' Life Companies and then came into use in modified form with every life-insurance company in the U.S. He became the state agent for the Travelers' Insurance Company for a time, then moved to St. Louis.
-This “hunch” paid off, and although Stilwell had left behind a lucrative career in insurance, within one year he formed the one million dollar Guardian Trust Company within a year.
+He invented a coupon annuity life-insurance policy, which was adopted by both the Penn Mutual and Travelers' Life Companies.
+It later came into use in a modified form with every life insurance company in the United States.
+He became the state agent for the Travelers' Insurance Company but eventually resigned and moved to St. Louis.
+This move paid off, and although Stilwell had left behind a lucrative career in insurance, he was able to form the one million dollar Guardian Trust Company within a year.

 He organized 41 companies of various kinds, with a combined investment of $60 million (over a billion dollars today) and lived to see them pay out more than $160 million (3.5 billion) in dividends and profits (estimating the purchasing power of an 1880s dollar at about $22 today).

 Stilwell backed every endeavor with his own funds, but he never became lastingly rich.
 His crowning achievement was to serve as president of a railroad to the Gulf, which he designed, financed.
 After being forced out of various investments, Stilwell began to write and publish books.
 "Cannibals of Finance" attacked John Gates, Harriman, and Thalmann, the men who forced the KCP&G (Kansas City Southern) into receivership.

 These “cannibals” may have been less predatory than Stilwell made them out to be, as Stilwell himself was notably unstable.
 He claimed that all of his business ventures were dictated to him by voices from the spiritual world.
 His decision to take his railroad to what would become Port Arthur, he claimed, was based on a prophetic warning that a tidal wave would strike Galveston.
 Four years later, in 1900, the most devastating hurricane in the United States' history devasted the city.